-Caitlin Cimino is the owner and ethical metalsmith of @caitlin_cimino, a sustainable, fine jewelry line.
+Caitlin Cimino is an herbalist and the owner and ethical metalsmith of @caitlin_cimino, a sustainable, fine jewelry line.
 Caitlin melds together crystals she has mined and responsibly wild-crafted plants, herbs and flowers which have been cast in quality recycled silver.
 All her creations are handmade with intention and blessings.
 We talked to Caitlin about how nature, turning inward and self love have helped her mend.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?

 I’d tell her to be kind to herself and to stop running from the pain she’s feeling.
 Instead, sit with the discomfort.
 I’ve learned that you will heal on a much deeper and more permanent level if you allow yourself to experience the hurt rather than hide from it, dissect it or “bandaid” it with something or someone else.

 Heartbreak has shown me places within myself that needed more self-love.
 And by learning these things, to put it simply, heartbreak has made me a stronger more self-aware and self-loving woman.

 What are your rituals during a breakup?
 What things/practices/people helped you mend?